Product Manager Resume Format

 Using a Generic, One-Size-Fits-All Resume

-Product manager roles vary dramatically across industries (fintech, healthtech, e-commerce).
-Sending the same resume to every company signals a lack of strategic thinking — the very skill PMs are hired for.
-Customize your summary, skills, and bullet points for each application.
+Product management spans varied industries like fintech, healthtech, and e-commerce.
+Sending identical resumes to all employers signals a lack of strategic insight — the very skill PMs must demonstrate.
+Customize summaries, skill lists, and bullet points for each application.

 2